Local Rules - Davidson County Courts of Record

 - Motions in limine seeking to resolve a trial evidentiary matter shall be set at the discretion of the court.

-- Counsel are encouraged to raise appropriate evidentiary objections by written motion at least five (5) days before trial.
+- Counsel are encouraged to raise appropriate evidentiary objections by filing a motion at least five (5) days before trial.

 - 12.04 - Statement of Facts and Legal Authority